 Ultimately, Adair’s right arm, right side, and right thigh, were scorched and his flesh badly ripped.
 His shoes were also torn in several places and “one of his toes split almost to the bone.”
 A sleeve button was also broken from its link and nowhere to be found.
 In one of his right-side pockets, Adair carried a key and pen-knife and they had “several marks of fusion upon them.”
 In addition, the glass in the window from where he had been watching the storm was completely shattered and a door opposite that of the shattered window was also completely destroyed.

 Lightning strikes did not just affect humans.
-According to one English newspaper, “the most tremendous thunder that ever was known in that country” occurred in 1795 near Dover.
+According to Newcastle Courant, in 1795 near Dover “the most tremendous thunder that ever was known in that country [occurred].”
 Lightning accompanied the thunder, which crackled and boomed with each strike.
-A wagoner and his horses were headed to Folkstone pulling a heavy load, and to avoid the rain, the waggoner “stopped the horses, unhooked the harness of the leader, and sat down to shelter himself from the storm under a bush.”
+A waggoneer and his horses were headed to Folkstone pulling a heavy load, and to avoid the rain, he “stopped the horses, unhooked the harness of the leader, and sat down to shelter himself from the storm under a bush.”
 As he sat there, he held the horse’s rein.
 Suddenly, a mighty thunder-clap sounded, lightning struck, and the reins attracted the lightning.
 The lightning then passed from one end of the reins to the other.
-It killed the four horses and the man instantly, and, in fact, the strike proved strong enough that the wagoner’s watch and chain melted in his pocket.
+It killed the four horses and the man instantly, and, in fact, the strike proved strong enough that the waggoneer’s watch and chain melted in his pocket.

-One newspaper printed numerous types of damage done from lighting in 1736.
-The paper reported:
+The Ipswich Journal printed numerous types of damage done from lighting strikes in 1736:

 “On Monday in the Afternoon at Biddenden a Haystack took Fire; but by timely Assistance it was quench’d, only a Sheep was kill’d thereby.
 At Smarden, at a Butcher’s the corner of a Chimney broke off, afterwards the Lightning fell into the House and splinter’d the Mantle Piece, as well as the Beams of the House, and fill’d it full of Smoke, so as to think it was on Fire; a Coffee-Mill that was on the Mantle Piece was broke all to Pieces; a Coffee Pot that stood on the Trevit by the Fired side had its Handle burnt, and the Trever was broke in two Places; a Maid that was Ironing was struck deaf, but since is better; …. at Pluckley, the Shingles were beat off the Steeple to the bottom … ’tis thought if it had not been for the great Rain the Steeple must have been burnt down.”

-Damaged caused by lightning could vary.
-For instance, one paper reported that on 26 June 1786, besides killing a Mr. Bruster of Newmarket, lightning did so much damage in London that the “streets were in many places rendered impassable, particularly at Charing Cross, where a sewer blew up part of the pavement.”
-In 1773, lightning consumed two large ricks (stacks) of hay in Essex.
-Around that same time, another strike toppled several chimneys in Blackman-street in Southwark.
-If that wasn’t bad enough, lightning caused a house to “split asunder,” and caused a passing milkman to lose his eyesight for a time.
-Lightning strikes also damaged a vessel from Hull that was anchored in the river.
-It “drove a quantity of Oakham through the deck, which occasioned so violent a stench in the hold, that the people were almost suffocated.”
+As noted, the intensity of lightning strikes often had nothing to do with the amount of damage.
+For instance, it was reported that on 26 June 1786 that besides killing a Mr. Bruster of Newmarket, lightning did so much damage in London that the “streets were in many places rendered impassable, particularly at Charing Cross, where a sewer blew up part of the pavement.”
+In 1790, travelers on the road from Salisbury corroborated each other’s testimony as to a terrify lightning storm they encountered.
+They claimed that it “was rather like a stream of fluid from a glass-house furnace; and the horses were so generally terrified, that with difficulty they got on.”
+In 1773, a much tamer lightning storm did lots of damage.
+It consumed two large ricks (stacks) of hay in Essex and around that same time, another strike toppled several chimneys in Blackman-street in Southwark.
+If that was not bad enough, lightning caused a house to “split asunder,” and caused a passing milkman to lose his eyesight for a time.
+Moreover, lightning strikes also damaged a vessel from Hull that was anchored in the river when it “drove a quantity of Oakham through the deck, which occasioned so violent a stench in the hold, that the people were almost suffocated.”